omarhosny206/design-patterns/src/structural/bridge/README.md

 2. `Square & Triangle`: refined abstraction classes that extend the `Shape` and provide specific implementations.

-3. `Color`: an interface that represents the low-level operation of filling a shape with color. it is also called the `Bridge` interface.
+3. `Color`: an interface that represents the low-level operation of filling a shape with color. it is also known as the `Bridge` interface.

 4. `Green & Red`: classes that implement the `Color` interface.